A hybrid program over 10 weeks

 where RQ = your organizational risk quotient; IQ is its intelligence quotient and EQ is its emotional quotient.

-This workshop will transform how you see – and manage – the Really Important Stuff to Know about the risks posed to your business by environment and sustainability.
+This program will transform how you see – and manage – the Really Important Stuff to Know about the risks posed to your business by environment and sustainability.

 After attending, you will be able to: